| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 of data integrity which is particularly complicated in a GIS

+compared to most applications.
 A fundamental issue is ensuring that

 graphics and alphanumeric data are maintained in